Structural Durability & Health Monitoring

 Ethics Statement

 TSP takes the responsibility to enforce a rigorous peer-review together with strict ethical policies and standards to ensure adding the highest quality scientific works to the field of scholarly publication.
 TSP takes such publishing ethics issues very seriously on every level.
 Our staff are trained to identify and report any irregularities.
-Our editors proceed with a zero tolerance policy, to enforce COPE’s Core Practices and Guidelines and swiftly handle complex cases of plagiarism, data falsification, authorship credit, and the like.
+Our editors follow Guidelines of the Committee on Publication Ethics (COPE), and proceed with a zero tolerance policy for ethical violations, including plagiarism, data falsification and authorship misconduct.
+To confirm the originality of all submitted manuscripts, we use iThenticate for similarity checks against prior publications.